Property Staging Tips That Sell

 Provide a Design Solution

-When viewing your property buyers have tons of questions 'What can this space be used for?, Will my furniture fit in here? , Is there enough storage?', etc., etc., etc. Staging is all about providing answers for buyers as they look through the property asking themselves these questions.
+When viewing your property, buyers have tons of questions 'What can this space be used for?
+Will my furniture fit in here?
+Is there enough storage?', etc., etc., etc. One of the most overlooked staging tips for sellers is understanding that staging is all about providing answers for buyers as they look through the property asking themselves these questions.
 The more solutions you are able to provide for your buyers, the more successful your staging will be and the more buyers it will attract.

 Show buyers the way.
-Use staging to define awkward spaces and common in demand spaces like kitchens, living rooms and master bedrooms.
-Take care to use appropriately sized furniture for your space and don't overdue it, if done correctly staging can actually make a room seem 'bigger' than if the room where left completely empty.
+The best home staging ideas use staging to define awkward spaces and common in-demand spaces like kitchens, living rooms, and master bedrooms.
+Take care to use appropriately sized furniture for your space and don't overdo it.
+If done correctly, staging can actually make a room appear larger and more inviting than if the room were left completely empty.

 Anchor For Effect

-Anchors however, can be as simple as a 'pop' of color used sparingly or as involved as having an ongoing theme run throughout your staged property.
-Features of your property can also be used as anchors, think of a pool, a bonus room, a fireplace, storage, laundry room, etc. Essentially almost any positive feature can be used as your anchor so long as you 'dress' it up correctly to ensure it sticks out as a positive in a buyer's mind.
-If you don't have many noteworthy features, make your own anchor, think of chalkboard frames, accent walls and other unique design elements.
-The key here is to stick out in the buyers mind in a positive way so that your property will long be remembered after they have left.
+Anchors, however, can be as simple as using pops of color strategically or as involved as incorporating a consistent theme throughout your staged property.
+Highlight architectural features of your property as anchors; think of a pool, a bonus room, a fireplace, storage, laundry room, etc. Essentially, almost any positive feature can be used as your anchor, so long as you 'dress' it up correctly to ensure it stands out as a positive in a buyer's mind.
+If you don't have many noteworthy features, make your own anchor; think of chalkboard frames, accent walls, and other unique design elements.
+The key here is to stand out in the buyer's mind in a positive way so that your property will long be remembered after they have left.

 Focus on Gatherings and Highlights

-If you're working within a limited budget, which most of us are, it may be best to start by addressing your property's key features and places which naturally draw people to gather.
-Kitchens, bathrooms and master bedrooms are highlights which buyers look forward to seeing and living rooms, patios/decks, and eating areas are natural gathering places which buyers will envision themselves living in.
-Special attention to these key areas will maximize your staging budget and make your listing stand apart from the crowd.
+If you're working within a limited DIY home staging budget, which most of us are, it may be best to start by addressing your property's key features and places that naturally draw people to gather.
+Kitchens, bathrooms, and master bedrooms are highlights that buyers look forward to seeing, and living rooms, patios/decks, and eating areas are natural gathering places where buyers will envision themselves living.
+Special attention to these key areas will maximize your return on investment and make your listing stand apart from the crowd.

 Curb Appeal

-If HGTV and DIY has taught us anything it's that curb appeal should never be ignored.
-Now of course there's not much you can do about the neighborhood your property is in, but what you can do is ensure that your property looks inviting enough from the street for buyers to want to come in.
-All the bells and whistles and hard work that goes into staging your property will be no good if buyers are immediately turned off by your property's outside appearance and never come in.
+If HGTV and DIY have taught us anything, it's that curb appeal for home selling is essential.
+Now, of course, there's not much you can do about the neighborhood your property is in, but what you can do is ensure that your property looks inviting enough from the street for buyers to want to come in.
+All the bells and whistles and hard work that go into staging your property will be no good if buyers are immediately turned off by your property's outside appearance and never come in.

-A simple outside clean up, mowed grass, landscape trimming and general overall attention to exterior appearance will not only make your listing pictures standout, but will also set the tone for onsite buyers by creating a sense of interest.
+A simple outside cleanup will help greatly: mow the lawn and trim hedges, repaint or clean the front door, add potted plants for a welcoming touch, power wash the exterior, and a general overall attention to appearance will not only make your listing photos stand out, but will also set the tone for onsite buyers by creating a sense of interest.
+Check out these expert curb appeal tips from Better Homes & Gardens to make your home stand out.

 Putting it All Together